 Unfaithful spouses often say that their partner gave them an ultimatum when in reality the partner expressed a boundary.
 It’s important to understand the difference.
 Below is an example of a boundary set by a betrayed partner:

 My expectation is that you will honor our agreement to be sexually faithful.
 If you have sex with a prostitute again I will leave the relationship.

 This is an example of a “non-negotiable” boundary.
 Non-negotiables are relationship deal-breakers.

 Non-negotiables are often interpreted as ultimatums.
-And, in fact, if the partner’s sole intention is to control or get a reaction from the addict, then it’s a threat rather than a boundary.
+And, in fact, if the betrayed partner’s sole intention is to control or get a reaction from her spouse, then it’s a threat rather than a boundary.

-This boundary doesn’t tell the sex addict what to do.
-The partner isn’t making a demand.
+This boundary doesn’t tell her spouse what to do.
+The betrayed partner isn’t making a demand.
 She’s letting him know that if he chooses to have sex with a prostitute, she will leave the relationship.
 This is a clear and relational statement of a boundary.

 When you’re in pain and your life feels out of control, issuing a demand can temporarily substitute for a feeling of power.

 - You will go to 12-step meetings